dbow/media-marginalia/README.md

 It provides an interface to create/read/update/delete multi-media (text/video/audio) annotations for a given media file (video/audio).

+# Install #

+Download the ZIP into the wp-content/plugins directory.

 # Shot Category View #

 In the directory of your theme (e.g. twentyfourteen) within the wordpress themes directory, type the following commands to symlink to the custom SHOTS category templates: